Overview: WiBACK Wireless Backhaul Technology

-Where fixed line infrastructures are not available to provide broadband connectivity, wireless links are often the most viable option for fast deployments at very low cost.
+Where fixed-line infrastructures are not available to provide broadband connectivity, wireless links are often the most viable option for fast deployments at a very low cost.
 Fraunhofer's WiBACK Wireless Backhaul Technology targets carrier-grade service provisioning in such under-served areas.
-Deployment scenarios range from "last-mile" service provisioning in developed countries to wide-area coverage (hundreds of square kilometers) in emerging areas and developing countries.
+Deployment scenarios range from "last-mile" service provisioning in developed countries to wide-area coverage (hundreds of square kilometers) in the emerging regions of the Gobal South.

-Key features of WiBACK include End-to-End (E2E) QoS-provisioning, auto-configuration, self-management as well as self-healing.
-Those "Plug & Play" features form the major differentiator between WiBACK and alternative technologies.
-Hence WiBACK requires significantly less technical skills and expertise to properly set up and operate a network, a major advantage in areas where such skilled labor is often simply not available.
+Critical features of WiBACK include End-to-End (E2E) QoS-provisioning, auto-configuration, self-management as well as self-healing.
+Those "Plug & Play" features form the significant differentiator between WiBACK and alternative technologies.
+Hence WiBACK requires significantly less technical skills and expertise to properly set up and operate a network, a substantial advantage in areas where such skilled labor is often simply not available.

 High reliability is another advantage.
 WiBACK can form redundant topologies such as 'rings'.
-Building upon MPLS, it supports E2E-QoS and can actively utilize redundant links to increase the overall network capacity or to provide backup connectivity in case of link or nodes failures.
+Building upon MPLS, it supports E2E-QoS and can actively utilize redundant links to increase the overall network capacity or provide backup connectivity in case of link or node failures.

-WiBACK version 4 is the latest integrated release of the hardware and software suites tested in real world environments and deployed in production networks.
+WiBACK version 5 is the latest integrated release of the hardware and software suites tested in real-world environments and deployed in production networks.
 Commercially operated networks are deployed in Germany and Italy (connecting rural areas).
-Several pilots are operational in sub-Sahara Africa, Central America, India and South-East Asia through partnerships and Development Cooperation.
+Several pilots are operational in sub-Sahara Africa, Central America, India, and South-East Asia through partnerships and Development Cooperation.

-R&D on WiBACK is still ongoing and we operate a couple of outdoor networks in the vicinity of our campus in Sankt Augustin, Germany.
-These are used to evaluate reliability, vulnerability in outdoor conditions, operational costs, and customer satisfaction and also provide Internet access in some remote areas via public hotspots.
+R&D on WiBACK is still ongoing, and we operate a couple of outdoor networks in the vicinity of our campus in Sankt Augustin, Germany.
+These are used to evaluate reliability, vulnerability in outdoor conditions, operational costs, customer satisfaction, and also provide Internet access in some remote areas via public hotspots.